-1. Litigation.
-Boards may go into executive session to “consider litigation."
-This would include potential as well as active litigation.
+1. litigation. boards may go into executive session to “consider litigation." this would include potential as well as active litigation.

 2. Formation of Contracts.
 Boards may consider matters relating to the formation of contracts with third parties.

 3. Disciplinary Hearings.
 Boards should meet in executive session for all disciplinary hearings.
-The accused member is entitled to attend the executive session for that portion of the meeting dealing with member's hearing.
+The accused member is entitled to attend the executive session for that portion of the meeting dealing with the member's hearing.

 4. Personnel Issues.
-Personnel matters includes anything involving employees including, but not limited to, hiring, firing, raises, disciplinary matters, performance reviews, and adopting or amending employee policies.
+Personnel matters include anything involving employees including, but not limited to, hiring, firing, raises, disciplinary matters, performance reviews, and adopting or amending employee policies.
 Filling officer or director vacancies and appointing or removing committee members do not qualify as personnel matters.
-They need to be done in open session.
+They need to be done in an open session.

 Other Issues.
 The above list of topics is not exhaustive and does not exclude other matters that require confidentiality.
 For example: